syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/check-for-updates.md

 # Check for Updates

-Syncfusion<sup style="font-size:70%">&reg;</sup> provides the check for update extensions to find if the latest version of the essential release is available, and if it is, the option to update the most recent version of the Essential Studio&reg; release is provided.
+Syncfusion<sup style="font-size:70%">&reg;</sup> provides the check for update extensions to find if the latest version of the essential release is available, and if it is, the option to update the most recent version of the Essential Studio<sup style="font-size:70%">&reg;</sup> release is provided.
 By installing the latest version, you will always get the most up-to-date features, fixes, and improvements.

 N> The Syncfusion<sup style="font-size:70%">&reg;</sup> Check for updates is available from v17.1.0.32.